gvwilson/thirdbit/src/fiction/makers-return/index.md

 "She didn't mean it.
 She was just scared."
 She sat back on her haunches.
-"What're you doing here, anyway?"
+"How'd you get here?"

+`stowaway`
+If letters on a screen could be smug, those were.

+Sindy grinned and patted the bot.
+"Well ain't you a smart one?"

-`rescue you` scrolled across Mouse's screen.
+`smart smart smart` scrolled across Mouse's screen.
 `rescue you from bad bots`

 "Aw, thanks."
-She patted the little bot, then hesitated.
+She patted Mouse again, then hesitated.
-"Patient's here.
+"Patient's here,
-It's come back somehow,
 and it has a new body.
 A really creepy one."